salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 # Locker vNext Distortions

-This is the list of the currently implemented Locker vNext Distortions.
+This is the list of the currently implemented Locker vNext distortions.

-Version: 0.13.5<br>
+Version: 0.13.6<br>
-Generated: May 18, 2021
+Generated: Jun 22, 2021

 ## Table of Contents